programminghoch10/Lygisk/README.md

 It's the same way for switching back to Magisk.

+## Lygisk vs Magisk

+Lygisk has only an advantage that if you have an A-only device that is encrypted and the recovery cannot (automatically) decrypt `/data`, then reinstalling Lygisk during OTA is automatic.
+That can also be an advantage on TWRP when your device is encrypted because TWRP can't decrypt `/data` during OTA either (I believe, I don't use it).

+If you patch `boot` or have `/data` not encrypted (that's probably with TWRP as I heard it prevents encryption), you should use Magisk.
+If you have an addon.d-compatible ROM (such as Lineage OS) with encrypted `/data`, use Lygisk.

+That's not about keeping the stuff in addon.d up-to-date but to have everything needed to install is actually in /system/addon.d because Magisk only stores the install-script there but all the files needed for that are within /data (which is encrypted and thus unavailable).

+If you update Lygisk (via direct install), the update will both update Lygisk and the files in `addon.d` to ensure that Lygisk survives OTA.

+That is actually the whole reason why Lygisk exists: You don't need to re-flash Lygisk after OTA manually.

+If you use Lygisk when your storage is not encrypted anyway, it won't give you an advantage, but it will still work.

 ## Bug reports

 Please only report bugs to us if you are sure that they appear because of our work.